 Introducing the +1:WASH Fund

-At the Shockwave Foundation, we are firmly committed to sustainable adoption of climate resilient solutions by frontline communities.
+At Shockwave, we are firmly committed to sustainable adoption of climate resilient solutions by frontline communities.
 These initiatives must be designed and implemented by those with a deep understanding of the needs of the people we serve.

 We believe that people close to the need have better insight into what works and how to tailor and scale solutions.
 This is particularly true for climate resilience which requires local knowledge of the environment and local, practical solutions.
 In addition, local organizations have the requisite relationships and trust within their communities to ensure ideas can be implemented.